Is a Crypto Card Legal in the US in 2026?

 TL;DR

-Crypto cards are legal in the US in 2026 under a multi-layer framework: FinCEN registration as a Money Services Business at the federal level, state money-transmitter licensing in every state of operation (with NY DFS’s BitLicense and California’s DFPI being the most demanding), and IRS treatment of crypto as property — meaning every card spend is a capital-gains disposal.
+Crypto cards are legal in the US in 2026 under a multi-layer framework: FinCEN registration as a Money Services Business at the federal level, plus state money-transmitter licensing in every state of operation (with NY DFS’s BitLicense and California’s DFPI being the most demanding).
 Whether a specific product is available to you depends on where it has state licensing.
 A federal stablecoin framework has been advancing through Congress; specifics shift quickly.
-For now, treat your card spending as taxable disposals, keep cost-basis records, and file Form 8949 / Schedule D.

 The Federal Layer